Looking for more predictable bills? Pay a steady, fixed generation price for six months at a time, with FIXIE.

 Unlike our spot price plan (Freestyle), there's no need to change how you use power around the home.
 You can get more predictable bills on FIXIE and there are no fixed-term contracts or exit fees.

-Happy to work with variable pricing and bills week to week?
+Happy to work with variable pricing and bills?
 With Freestyle, you've got access to wholesale power prices, which change every 30 minutes.
 Monitor the live spot price, use electricity when it costs you less, and reap the rewards!

-Over the last 12 months, the average spot price in Wellington was 14.06c per kWh ((01 Oct 2018 - 30 Sept 2019).
-Your kWh price is made up of the spot price, plus other charges, that can be found below.
+Over the last 12 months, the average spot price in Wellington was 10.87c per kWh (01 February 2020 - 01 February 2021).
+Your kWh price is made up of the spot price, plus other charges.